azaj01/pipelex/docs/pages/build-reliable-ai-workflows-with-pipelex/pipeline-creation.md

 2. Generate a complete pipeline with appropriate concepts and pipes
 3. Validate the pipeline for correctness
 4. Fix any deterministic issues automatically
-5. Save the working pipeline to `./results/generated_pipeline.plx`
+5. Save the working pipeline

 ## Best Practices